Pupil Premium and Year 7 Catch Up Funding

 We want all students to have all of the equipment, uniform, resources and technology they need to succeed in education.
 We want pupils to feel safe on the journey to and from school at school, as well as at school and have excellent attendance and punctuality.

-A link to our Pupil Premium Allocation document can be found here
+A link to our latest Pupil Premium Allocation document can be found here

 Year 7 Catch Up funding is specifically focused on addressing gaps in knowledge in numeracy and literacy.
 At LECA we have invested in testing software and staffing and training to ensure that we can diagnose every student and apply a range of bespoke interventions.

 A link to our Year 7 Catch Up Fund document can be found here